herougo/pydependency/README.md

 A repo (and sublime plugin) for automatically extracting missing python depencies.

-# Sublime Package Usage
+# Sublime Plugin Usage

-How to use this repository
+How to use this repository as a Sublime plugin.

 1. Clone the repository
 2. Install requirements in requirements.txt